railwayapp/docs/src/pages/getting-started.md

 title: Getting Started
 ---

-Railway is an infrastructure platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.
+Railway is a deployment platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.

-The following guide will get you up and running quickly by covering the following 3 steps.
+The following guide will get you up and running quickly by covering the following 3 steps:

-1. Creating a project from a starter.
+1. Creating a project from a starter
-2. Developing the project locally.
+2. Developing the project locally
-3. Deploying to the cloud.
+3. Deploying to the cloud

-> You will need Node or Homebrew installed to install the Railway CLI.
+You will need Node or Homebrew installed to install the Railway CLI.

+In this guide we will deploy a simple Web Server running NextJS and Prisma.

 ## Create a Project

 Create a new Railway project by visiting [dev.new](https://dev.new).
 We will deploy a starter to show how quick you can get up and running on Railway.

 Press Command + K and select "Deploy Starter"

 You will be prompted with a grid of starters.
 Railway supports a number of languages out of the box and can provision infrastructure like databases to extend your applications.
 These are what we call Plugins; they can be added and removed at any time.